Come on... We’re living in an era where you can start a million dollar business from your bedroom!

-Producing vocals is like producing beats.
+Producing vocals is like making beats.
 But instead of adding new instruments, you’re adding vocal layers.

 You stack layers on specific lyrics to emphasize them more.

 Building up the vocal production for a chorus.
-E.g. adding doubles, harmonies or ad-libs.
+E.g. adding backing vocals, harmonies or ad-libs.

 It’s important to learn in which situations you should use vocals layers and in which you shouldn’t.

 It’s no surprise that there are vocal producers in the industry that have made it their expertise.
 The vocal production is a determining factor for the potential of your song.

 The use of reference tracks is very common in music production.
 But it’s not about copying someone’s style.
 It’s about cross-referencing your song with another to measure the quality of your music.